 Of course, my friends might not even be offering meals this time around since we’re living in a house with 4 adults capable of making dinners…so I might not even have to answer the “allergies/dislikes” question anyway!
 (Yep, I live with my in-laws temporarily…)

-Later this week I’ll be sharing some of the quickie meals I’ve relied on during this transition time, and next week I get to share some new companies I’ve been discovering who make real food convenient, when you just don’t have time (or energy) to keep up in the kitchen.
+Here are some of the quickie meals I’ve relied on during this transition time or anytime when I just don’t have time (or energy) to keep up in the kitchen.
 Everyone hits a stage in their lives when they need a little help, right?!

 Disclosure: Plan to Eat sponsored this post, but a team of wild horses couldn’t sponsor my opinions.
 I only work with companies who make quality products that I think would be helpful for my readers.
+This post contains affiliate links.
 See my full disclosure statement here.